oracle-livelabs/em-omc/mysql/oci-heatwave-monitoring/c-lab-two-opsi/opsi.md

 ## Introduction

-In this lab, you will go through the steps to explore Ops Insights for HeatWave MySQL DB system which includes ML based resource usage trending, Capacity Planning, and SQL Insights.
+In this lab, you will go through the steps to explore Ops Insights for HeatWave MySQL DB system which includes ML based resource usage trending, Capacity Planning, and Database Insights.

 Estimated time: 20 minutes

 ### Objectives

 - Enable Ops Insights Demo Mode.
-- Explore Capacity Planning and SQL Insights.
+- Explore Capacity Planning and Database Insights.

 ## Task 1: Enable Demo Mode